 1 Corinthians 2:14 - "But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned."

 As a Christian, I know this present world is currently under control of “the deceiver” for a limited time.
 The "Father of lies" has one goal, to turn everyone away from the only path to eternal life, through Jesus.
 Creating doubt and misquoting the scriptures is one of Satan's main methods of attack.
-Therefore, I will trust in God's character as He reveals it and in His knowledge of all things, to make what is ultimately the most righteous decisions.
+The evil one does not care which of the false religions or anti-Biblical worldviews lures you away from the Truth.
+Therefore, I will trust in God's character as He reveals it in His Word and also in His knowledge of all things, to make what is ultimately the most righteous decisions.